Alicia-Nicklin/EMAT10006_Block5_Assessment/README.md

 Guys - please work in your branch and let me know when you're done.
 I will then create pull requests for me to merge code into the master branch.
 Thanks.

-The master branch is for final code.
+The master branch is for final (Task 5) code.

-Task 1 work should be done in the Ising_Dev branch Task 2 work should be done in the Defuant_Dev branch Task 3 work should be done in the Networks-dev branch Task 4 work should be done in the Small-Worlds-Network-Dev branch
+Task 1 work should be done in the Ising_Dev branch

+Task 2 work should be done in the Defuant_Dev branch

+Task 3 work should be done in the Networks-dev branch

+Task 4 work should be done in the Small-Worlds-Network-Dev branch

 Task 5 - the final merge - we can work in the master branch.